83% of online shoppers need support to complete a purchase.

-Benefits of having a live chat feature on your travel website:
+Benefits of having a Live Chat Support Feature on your Travel Website:

 1. It Humanises the Booking Experience

-A live chat feature is the closest thing to build trust, answer queries and show that you care about your customer’s want and need.
+A live chat support tool is the closest thing to building trust, answering queries and showing that you care about your customer’s wants and need.

 2. Ensures Real-Time Problem Solving

 As a travel website owner, you will always have a few glitches to tackle be it upgrades or regular maintenance.
 This is a general thumb rule, but it should not affect the way prospects navigate your webpage.
 For example, let’s say that there is a tour page that doesn’t have the itinerary listed.
 Or, even worse, a tour with fixed departure dates doesn’t have the corresponding dates listed on the tour page.
 These are issues that can have a severe impact on user experience.

 The thing is, these are all issues that can be solved quickly by a customer service executive with a quick call to the vendor or to the appropriate team.
 However, few customers would take the effort to reach out through call/email to get these details.
 The Majority of visitors would simply close the webpage and move on to a different travel website.
 If your website has a live chat feature, you can nudge the customer to simply ask their queries and have them resolved in real-time.
 Not only does it help retain them as a visitor but also increases the likelihood of a purchase and consequently, retention of the customer going forward.